prometheus-operator/prometheus-operator/Documentation/api.md

 If Prometheus version is &gt;= 2.45.0 and the <code>enforcedLabelLimit</code> is greater than the <code>labelLimit</code>, the <code>labelLimit</code> will be set to <code>enforcedLabelLimit</code>.
 * Scrape objects with a labelLimit value less than or equal to enforcedLabelLimit keep their specific value.
 * Scrape objects with a labelLimit value greater than enforcedLabelLimit are set to enforcedLabelLimit.</p>
+<p>Note that the global limit only applies to scrape objects that don&rsquo;t specify an explicit limit value.
+If you want to enforce a maximum limit for all scrape objects, refer to enforcedLabelLimit.</p>
 </td>
 </tr>
 <tr>